-The above protocol is based on single-photon sources (details of security proof are introduced in Supplemental Material).
-However, the ideal single-photon sources are still not available.
+The above protocol is based on ideal single-photon sources, which are still not practically available.
 So we propose a four-intensity decoy-state method to connect the theory with practice.
+In this section we only analyze the asymptotic case that the data size is infinite, and the non-asymptotic that considers the statistical fluctuation \cite{ma2012statistical} is introduced in Supplemental Material.

-(The details are also in Supplemental Material).
-Alice (Bob) prepares a phase randomized weak coherent pulse and randomly selects a intensity $l$ ($r$) from a pre-decided set $\{\mu, \nu, \omega, o\}$ ($\{\mu', \nu', \omega', o\}$), where the $\mu$ ($\mu'$) is defined as signal state and others are defined as decoy states, especially, the $o=0$ is also named vacuum state.
-If the signal state is selected, Alice (Bob) only selects the code basis, if other intensities are selected, they prepare the four quantum states just like the single-photon protocol.
+In our method, Alice (Bob) prepares a phase randomized weak coherent pulse and randomly selects an intensity $l$ ($r$) from a pre-decided set $\{\mu, \nu, \omega, o\}$ ($\{\mu', \nu', \omega', o\}$), where the $\mu$ ($\mu'$) is defined as signal state and the others are defined as decoy states.
+Especially, the $o=0$ is also named vacuum state.
+If the signal state is selected, Alice (Bob) only selects the code basis.
+Else if other intensities are selected, they prepare the four quantum states just like the single-photon protocol.
 Alice and Bob record their data according to Charlie's announcement and sacrifice some of them for estimating the gains.
 They should publicly announce which intensity is selected.
-If both of them have selected the signal state, the recorded data would become the raw key bit.
+If both of them select the signal state, the recorded data would become the raw key bit.
 In other cases, they would announce which state is selected.
-According to their announcement, they can calculate out the gains $Q_{nm}^{lr}$ where the subscript $nm$ denotes Alice and Bob prepare $\ket{\varphi_n}$ and $\ket{\varphi'_m}$ respectively, and the superscript $lr$ denotes Alice and Bob select intensity $l$ and $r$ respectively.
-With these $Q_{nm}^{lr}$, Alice and Bob can bound the single-photon yields tightly \cite{hwang2003quantum,wang2005beating,lo2005decoy,wang2013three,yu2013three,yu2015statistical,zhou2016making} so that the secret key rate can be described as
+According to their announcement, they can calculate out the gains $Q_{nm}^{lr}$ where the subscript $nm$ denotes Alice and Bob prepare $\ket{\varphi_n}$ and $\ket{\varphi'_m}$ ($\ket{\varphi_0}=\ket{\varphi'_0}=\ket{0}$, $\ket{\varphi_1}=\ket{\varphi'_1}=\ket{1}$) respectively, and the superscript $lr$ denotes Alice and Bob select intensity $l$ and $r$ respectively.
+With these $Q_{nm}^{lr}$, Alice and Bob can bound the single-photon yields tightly \cite{hwang2003quantum,wang2005beating,lo2005decoy,wang2013three,yu2013three,yu2015statistical,zhou2016making} so that the SKR can be described as

-where the $p_\mu$ and $p'_\mu$ denotes the probability of selecting the signal state, the $a_1^{\mu} = \mu e^{-\mu}$ ($b_1^{\mu} = \mu' e^{-\mu'}$) is the Poisson distribution probability that the signal state includes a single-photon, the $Q_{C}^{\mu\mu}$ and $E_{C}^{\mu\mu}$ are observed gain and error rate of the signal state pulse-pairs respectively, and the underline and overline are lower and upper bound respectively.
+where the $p_\mu$ and $p'_\mu$ denote the probability of selecting the signal state, the $a_1^{\mu} = \mu e^{-\mu}$ ($b_1^{\mu} = \mu' e^{-\mu'}$) is the Poisson distribution probability for sending a single-photon state, the $Q_{C}^{\mu\mu}$ and $E_{C}^{\mu\mu}$ are the observed gain and the observed error rate of the signal state pulse-pairs respectively, $f=1.16$ is the error correction efficiency, and the underline and overline are lower and upper bound respectively.